Monaghan-Lab/HCRFISH-DotCounting/ROI_Converters.md

 and have multiple biological replicates.
 So an example for ours might
 be:

-- `14DPA_Distal_DMSO_Hoxa9_Hoxa11_Hoxa13_Animal1_Whole_Tissue_Hoxa9_Maxima.tif`
+- `14DPA_Distal-DMSO_Hoxa9-Hoxa11-Hoxa13_Animal1_Whole_Tissue_Hoxa9_Maxima.tif`
-- `14DPA_Distal_DMSO_Hoxa9_Hoxa11_Hoxa13_Animal1_Blastema_DAPI_cp_outlines.txt`
+- `14DPA_Distal-DMSO_Hoxa9-Hoxa11-Hoxa13_Animal1_Blastema_DAPI_cp_outlines.txt`

-This pairing will measure the dots/transcripts of Hoxa9 that were identified in the limb blastema.
+This pairing will measure the dots/transcripts of Hoxa9 that were identified specifically in the limb blastema.
 The batch converter loops through your directory of maxima images and text outlines, matches each outlines file to its respective maxima image, and takes the measurements.
-It then outputs a `.csv` results file that is named to reflect the input maxima and outlines.
-With the above maxima and outlines, for example, the batch converter will output `14DPA_Distal_DMSO_Hoxa9_Hoxa11_Hoxa13_Animal1_Hoxa9_Blastema.csv`.
+It then outputs a `.csv` results file in your selected output folder that is named to reflect the input maxima and outlines.
+With the above maxima and outlines, for example, the batch converter will output `14DPA_Distal-DMSO_Hoxa9-Hoxa11-Hoxa13_Animal1_Hoxa9_Blastema.csv`.

 ## What to do now